tobikareem/FinalCapstone/README.md

-# FinalCapstone
+DIGITAL TRANSFORMATION - A Solution to inefficient connectivity in institutions

-This is a project done in partial fulfillment of my masters in Computer Science at the Fred Dematteis School of Engineering and Applied Sciences: Department of Computer Science
+This is a final capstone project that is done in Partial Fulfillment of my masters degree in Computer Science at the Fred DeMatteis School of Engineering and Applied Science: Department of Computer Science.

+By:
+Oluwatobi Kareem
+Graduate, Computer Science
+okareem1@pride.hofstra.edu
+www.tobikareem.com

+Advisor:
+Prof. Oren Segal

+Graduate Coordinator:
+Prof. Krishnan Pillaipakkamnatt